platard/mtm6404-to-do-list/instructions.md

   }, [list])
 ```

 2. Initialize the list state with the value retrieved from the browser's localStorage.
-If no stored value is found, it falls back to the initialList
+If no stored value is found, it falls back to an empty array
 ```
 const [list, setList] = React.useState(() =>
     JSON.parse(localStorage.getItem('list') ? localStorage.getItem('list') : '[]' )